user2782/aetherkeys/README.md

 # aetherkeys
-supplier project through lcoal marketplaces and shopfiy
+supplier project facilitated by local marketplaces and shopfiy

-this is a journal with entries on the steps taken to run this project
+this is a journal with entries of the steps taken to run this project.
-please review other files for specific details on specific parts
+please review other files for information.